 If you haven’t picked up a meat thermometer yet, I highly recommend adding it to your wish list.
 It makes all the difference in cooking juicy pork, exactly medium steaks, and even the perfect Thanksgiving turkey.

-Every oven and cut of meat is different, so a thermometer is the most reliable, consistent tool you have to cook your meats.
-And remember, you can always place a piece of meat back in the oven or the skillet, but you can never bring it back from it’s gray, lifeless grave!
+Every oven and cut of meat is different, so a meat thermometer is the most reliable, consistent tool you have to cook your meats.
+And remember, you can always place a piece of meat back in the oven (or the skillet), but you can never bring it back from it’s gray, lifeless grave once it’s overcooked!

-To find out more about the Ohio Hog Farmers, you can like their Facebook page where they post recipes using all your favorite pork products (yes, there’s bacon.
+To find out more about the Ohio Hog Farmers, you can like their Facebook page where they post tips and recipes using all your favorite pork products (yes, there’s bacon.
 Lots of bacon).

-I hope you’ll give pork a starring role at your next family gathering and help spread the word about #PinkPork.
-Together, we can stop pork bullying and be on our way to a juicier, more flavorful future!
+I hope you’ll try this Stuffed Pork Tenderloin, or at the very least, give pork a starring role at your next family gathering and help spread the word about #PinkPork.
+Together, we can stop pork bullying, leave dry overcooked pork in the past, and be on our way to a juicier, more flavorful future!

 This post is sponsored by the Ohio Pork Council and Ohio Soybean Council.
 As always, all opinions are 100% my own.